ottosterner1/otto_copy_igor/_portfolio/bamboobike.md

 collection: portfolio
 ---

-For more a more detailed report, please find the following [PDF](/files/mybamboobike.pdf).

 ## Inspiration

 On a tired Tuesday morning, I sat in a materials lecture attempting to absorb the copious information being sent my way like a sponge.
 But halfway into the lecture one thing really caught my eye: a CES graph of all things.